Healthcare marketing insights: Trajectory study results

 2. Hire specialists to oversee marketing and patient experience – those who can work together to operationalize a customer-centric approach to the business so that the physicians can focus solely on the clinical (and personal) aspects of care.

 3. Offer a patient portal to allow patients to interact with staff prior to their visit and to streamline the process, e.g. filling out paperwork and scheduling.
 Patients gain peace of mind and staff can be more personal and welcoming.

 4. Change your mindset from caring for (captive) patients to more powerful customers – who are receiving higher quality customer service from other kinds of companies with whom they interact in their daily lives.
 Remember that great experiences (and poor ones) are talked about, shared and actively lead to (or negate) referrals.

 5. Poll your patients.
 Seek to understand their feelings and opinions.
 Simply having them be satisfied is not a good place for you (or them) to be.
 Actively listen and act, so you can foster longer-term relationships and enhance your overall brand value.

-If you’d like to learn more, or to discuss further, please email me at firstname.lastname@example.org.
+If you’re a healthcare marketer and would like to learn more, please email me at email@example.com.